Holy Synod of the Albanian Orthodox Church: Situation from 1992 until today

 In November 1990, the Albanian government, influenced by international changes, decided to ease measures against religion.
 In June 1992 the Exarch of the Patriarchate of Constantinople, Anastas Janullatos, was elected Archbishop of Tirana, Durrës and all Albania, through many difficulties, began the resurrection from the ruins of Autocephalous Orthodox Church of Albania.

 In 1998, 31 years after its reorganization in 1967, the formation of the Holy Synod of Autocephalous Orthodox Church of Albania became possible again, after several years of negotiations between the representatives of the Ecumenical Patriarchate, the Church of Albania, and the authorities of the Albanian Government.

 The enthronement of Ignatius, Metropolitan of Berat, Vlora, Kanina, and all of Myzeqe, took place on Saturday, 18 July 1998, in the city of Berat.
 Anastasius, Archbishop of Tirana, Durrës and all of Albania presided over the service, together with the two representatives of the Ecumenical Patriarchate, Evangelos, Metropolitan of Perga and Meliton, Metropolitan and Philadelphia.

 That afternoon, Archbishop Anastasios and Metropolitan Ignat together created the first nucleus of the Holy Synod.
 Joined by two representatives of the Ecumenical Patriarchate, they held an extraordinary meeting of the Holy Synod in Tirana.
 These two representatives have been involved in negotiations on this issue with the Albanian authorities since 1992.
 During this historic meeting, the Holy Synod faced the most urgent problems regarding the Church of Albania.
 Resignations previously accepted by Alexander, former Metropolitan of Gjirokastra and by Kristodhuli, former Metropolitan of Korça.

-Archimandrite Joan Pelushi was elected Metropolitan of Korça].
+Archimandrite Joan Pelushi was elected Metropolitan of Korça.
 He has previously served as lecturer and dean of the Theological Academy of the Albanian Orthodox Church.
 He graduated from the Orthodox Faculty of Theology "Honorary Cross" in America, with the degree of Master of Divinity.
 Elected Bishop of Apollonia was the Reverend Father Kozma Qirjo.
 He was 77 years old and represented the early generation of priests, who heroically continued to baptize and perform Divine Liturgy secretly even during the wild years of religious persecution.

-The Archbishop Anastas together with Metropolitans Meliton and Ignat, presided over the handover of the Metropolitan of Korça, in front of a large number of believers at orthodoxalbania.net/index.php/al/vepra-ndertuese/2811-tirane Cathedral of the Evangelization in Tirana, on 20 July.
+The Archbishop Anastas together with Metropolitans Meliton and Ignat, presided over the handover of the Metropolitan of Korça, in front of a large number of believers at the Cathedral of the Annunciation of Theotokos, in Tirana, on 20th of July.
 Representatives of the Ecumenical Patriarchate left for Constantinople the next day.
-On 23 July, Archbishop Anastasios, together with Metropolitans Ignatius and Joan, presided over the handover of the Bishop of Apollonia.
+On 23rd of July, Archbishop Anastasios, together with Metropolitans Ignati and Joan, presided over the handover of the Bishop of Apollonia.
 Father Jani Trebicka was appointed General Secretary of the Holy Synod of the Autocephalous Orthodox Church of Albania.

 On 11 August 2000, Kozma Qirjo died, and was replaced as Bishop of Apollonia by Archbishop Anastasios, who also acts as Viceroy of the Metropolitan of Gjirokastra.
 Following all the above developments, the Holy Synod of the Autocephalous Orthodox Church of Albania became Archbishop Anastasios, President; Metropolitan of Berat Ignati, Metropolitan of Korça Joani.
 Chief Secretary, Father Jani Trebicka.